BTCxZelko/Guides/README.md

 This implementation connects to your wallet via Tor for increased privacy and allowing for connectivity anywhere without forwarding ports and exposing your home IP address.

 For more information on Samourai Wallet, Dojo, and Whirlpool visit the [Samourai Wallet Github](https://github.com/Samourai-Wallet).

+For FAQ's about all things Samourai Wallet, check out @PuraVida's [FAQ wiki](https://github.com/PuraVlda/samourai-wallet-android/wiki/Frequently-Asked-Questions)

 ## Recommended Hardware
 The Full Dojo installation, which includes a fresh sync of the Bitcoin blockchain, requires a little over 3GB of RAM during the initial sync.
 Then it drops to a little less than 2GB after sync is complete.
 Thusly we recommend: [Odroid N2](https://www.hardkernel.com/shop/odroid-n2-with-4gbyte-ram/) or the [Raspberry Pi4](https://www.canakit.com/raspberry-pi-4-4gb.html?cid=usd&src=raspberrypi).